Constitution & By-Laws

 HPN will adhere to policies of the Board of Regents and the university and does not discriminate on any basis prohibited by law.

 The President with the approval of the Executive Board will appoint the chairs of the standing committees: Bylaws, Social/Fundraising, Membership, Marketing, Staff/Faculty Relations, and Student Relations.
 Special Committees and other appointments may be created by the Executive Board as needed.
 Any HPN member may volunteer to serve on any committee.

-The Social/Fundraising Committee shall be comprised of three (3) or more representatives of the general membership and must include at least one faculty member and one staff member.
+The Social/Fundraising Committee shall be comprised of three (3) or more representatives of the general membership.
 The committee will be responsible for planning and implementing drives, sales, or any other event(s) for the sole purpose of raising funds for HPN.
 Such funds will be raised for use as deemed appropriate by a general consensus of HPN members after duly-conducted voting.

 The Membership Committee shall be responsible for initiating, planning, and directing activities designed to recruit and retain members for affiliation with HPN.
 Duties will include maintaining a membership directory.
-The committee shall be comprised of three (3) or more representatives of the general membership and must include at least one faculty member and one staff and will include the HPN Treasurer.
+The committee shall be comprised of three (3) or more representatives of the general membership and will include the HPN Treasurer.

 The Marketing Committee will, upon request, publicize and disseminate information about the organization and events sponsored by the organization.
-The Committee shall be comprised of three (3) or more representatives of the general membership and must include at least one faculty member and one staff member.
+The Committee shall be comprised of three (3) or more representatives of the general membership.

 The Staff/Faculty Relations Committee shall provide a forum to staff and faculty to voice concerns and matters pertaining to the working environment at Texas State.
 The committee shall relay concerns from staff and faculty to HPN officers to determine what appropriate action may be taken, and provide staff and faculty with a supportive environment.